Cauda Equina Syndrome

 Patients may experience urinary retention which leads to inability to completely empty the bladder.
 Patients may feel a sense of fullness in their bladder even after voiding.
 Patient’s may also experience overflow incontinence and present with urinary and/or fecal incontinence (inability to control bowel and/or bladder function).
 Patients may also present with “saddle anesthesia”; this is the most common sensory deficit with cauda equina syndrome.
 Saddle anesthesia involves numbness in the area of the anus, lower genitals, peritoneum, buttocks, and posterior-superior thighs.
 Once perianal “saddle” anesthesia develops, patients tend to have permanent bladder paralysis.
 Patients also present with significant motor weakness usually involving more than one nerve root innervating the lower extremities.
 If untreated this may progress to paraplegia (paralysis of the lower extremities).
 Patient also often present with low back pain and/or sciatica.
 Sciatica is usually bilateral but may be unilateral or entirely absent; prognosis may be worse when absent or bilateral.

-Treatment for Cauda Equina Syndrome
+Treatment and Surgery for Cauda Equina Syndrome

 WARNING: If a patient or healthcare provider suspects cauda equina syndrome, emergent neurosurgical evaluation is warranted.